Fast Facts: Anwar al-Awlaki on YouTube

 - When typing "Anwar al-Awlaki," one of the first autofill options to appear has historically been "Anwar al-Awlaki jihad"

-This feature has lured users toward extremist content by
+June 2017Features like the one described above have lured users toward extremist content by

 - Normalizing a search for “Anwar al-Awlaki jihad” and by signaling to users that this search is common and/or typical